Best MacBook for Battery Life iMore 2021

-Naturally, the 16-inch MacBook Pro model packs a punch, offering, at the minimum, a 9th-generation Intel Core i7 processor with Turbo Boost up to 4.5GHz.
-The base 16-inch MacBook Pro comes with 16GB 2666MHz DDR4 memory, 512GB SSD storage, and four Thunderbolt 3 ports.
+Besides the largest display currently available on an Apple laptop, the 16-inch model packs a punch.
+At the minimum, you'll receive a 9th-generation Intel Core i7 processor with Turbo Boost up to 4.5GHz.
+The base 16-inch MacBook Pro also comes with 16GB 2666MHz DDR4 memory, 512GB SSD storage, and four Thunderbolt 3 ports.
 The model comes standard with an AMD Radeon Pro 5300M with 4GB of GDDR6 memory graphics processor and can be upgraded to AMD Radeon Pro 5500M with 4GB of GDDR6 (for an extra $100) or AMD Radeon Pro 5500M with 8GB of GDDR6 ($200) for better performance.

 - Most prominent MacBook Pro display to date

-- Better battery life than the 13-inch model
+- Much less battery life than M1 models

 Credits — The team that worked on this guide